EARLY INTERVENING SERVICES (BIRTH-3 YEARS OLD)

 Screening and evaluation for students in kindergarten through 8th grade (typically ages 5 through 14 years) are provided at each District 25 school.
 Parents may request a screening or evaluation through their home school by contacting the principal at the school.
 Evaluation requests should be made in writing.
 District 25 does utilize a Response to Intervention model and seeks to put tiered services and supports in place for any student who struggles with academic and/or behavioral needs in the general education environment.

 Children receiving home school instruction or attending private or parochial schools located within District boundaries are also eligible for evaluation through the District.
-Requests for evaluations should be directed to Aimée LeBlanc, Assistant Superintendent for Student Services at (847) 758-4875 or email@example.com.
+Requests for evaluations should be directed to Aimée LeBlanc, J.D., Assistant Superintendent for Student Services at (847) 758-4875 or email@example.com.
 More information on evaluations and services for non-public school students can be found here.

 The purpose of an evaluation is to determine if a student is eligible for special education services and supports under one of 13 eligibility categories, as defined by the Illinois State Board of Education and the IDEA.
 If the student has a disability that impacts educational functioning and requires direct services and supports, the student will be eligible for an Individualized Education Plan (IEP).